RafaelBarbosatec/flutter_robot/README.md

 ```

+That is it.
+Now just run command to create a golden files if you using the golden test.

 ## Runing test in multi devices

 To run your `Robot` test in multi devices simulating `statusBar`,`Keyboard opened` or `ios home button` you can use `MultiDeviceRobot`.